 Scanning electron micrographs of barium titanate (BaTiO3) nano composites with polycarbonate (left, top and bottom) and Viton (right, top and bottom) polymer matrices.
 The images show the dramatic improvement in film uniformity through the use of phosphonic acid coated BaTiO3 nano particles (bottom images) as compared to uncoated nano particles (top images).
 The higher uniformity results in greatly improved dielectric properties.

 Though the new materials may already offer enough of an advantage to justify commercializing.
 The research team also wants to scale up production to make larger samples – now produced in two-inch by three-inch films – available to other researchers who may wish to develop additional applications.

-“Beyond capacitors, there are many areas where high dielectric materials are important, such as field-effect transistors, displays and other electronic devices,” Perry added.
+“Beyond new powerful capacitors, there are many areas where high dielectric materials are important, such as field-effect transistors, displays and other electronic devices,” Perry added.
 “With our material, we can provide a high dielectric layer that can be incorporated into those types of applications.”